moltenjson/MoltenJSON/README.md

 # Features
 * Extremely easy to use
+* Well-documented code
 * Easily read, write and handle JSON from any file or URL, using a basic reader, a basic configuration or a complex configuration.
 * Different JSON utilities for simplifying building JSON.
 * Clean, easy-to-read and heavily-documented code.
-* Built to be thread-safe.
+* Built and implemented to be thread-safe.
 This library supports running in multi-threaded environments.
 * Outstanding performance and very fast.

 # Using the library